A healthy spinach, artichoke dip that uses whole foods ingredients to create a creamy and delicious dip that fits vegan, paleo and keto diets.

 A few other ingredients i want to highlight in this super healthy recipe are apple cider vinegar and nutritional yeast.
 Apple Cider Vinegar is a go to in my pantry.
 I use it often when sautéing kale, collards or brussels sprouts and also use it to make salad dressings.
 It’s thought to help regulate blood sugar and even boost gut health.
 Because it contains beneficial bacteria it acts similar to a probiotic in turn helping boost your immune system and your ability to digest and absorb nutrients.

 Nutritional Yeast is something I’ve gone back and forth about over the years.
 When I first started a candida diet, I was told to avoid it completely since it was in fact a yeast.
-But now that i’m pregnant, i’ve been learning about all the incredible healthy and beneficial properties of Nutritional Yeast.
-For instance, it’s high in B vitamins and thought to help ward off anxiety, restlessness and depression.
-For this dip, it adds a cheesy and slightly nutty flavor while being completely free of both dairy and nuts!
+But now that I’m pregnant, I’ve been learning about all the incredible healthy and beneficial properties of Nutritional Yeast for pregnancy and beyond.
+For instance, nutritional yeast is high in B vitamins and thought to help ward off anxiety, restlessness and depression, all great for pregnancy.
+Additionally, nutritional yeast is thought to help increase milk supply postpartum.
+Health benefits aside, nutritional yeast adds a cheesy and slightly nutty flavor while being completely free of both dairy and nuts!

 Specialty equipment and ingredients for this recipe